GustonMari/ft_matrix/README.md

 # ft_matrix

+It is the study of vector spaces, which consist of objects called vectors.
+Tranformations of vectors, called linear maps, are generally represented as objects called "matrices" in the most usual (finite-dimensional) case.
+There also exist other, more complex, kinds of vector spaces: like real or complex polynomials, and function spaces.
+Linear algebra allows us to study these diverse subjects within a unifying framework.
+This makes the more complicated cases easier to understand, since their properties are generally the same as the simple cases, and so you can use the simple cases to mentally visualize what would happen in the complicated ones.
+For this reason, we will concentrate on the fundamental case of finite-dimensional vectors and matrices, with an emphasis on 2D and 3D, which can easily be visualized.

 If the mathematical operation is nonsensical (ie, summing a vector and a scalar, or vectors of different sizes), the result is undefined.
 ### Should i put an exception or nothing ?